aprilsourz/AF-TicTacToe/README.md

 [Link to game!](https://arlofeirman.github.io/AF-TicTacToe/)

-My First project for the Web Development Immersive at General Assembly.
+First project for the Web Development Immersive at General Assembly.
 I built the app over a 5-day sprint.
 The server may take 15 to 30 seconds to respond when you first create an account.
 The back end is hosted on Heroku, which puts the API to sleep after 30 minutes of inactivity.
 Fore more information [click here](https://devcenter.heroku.com/articles/free-dyno-hours)